lee-dohm/auto-copyright/README.md

 ### Commands

 * `auto-copyright:insert` &mdash; Inserts the copyright text at the top of the file in the active editor
+* `auto-copyright:update` &mdash; Updates the year range of the copyright text at the top of the file, if it exists

 ### Keybindings